Facilities and Reservations

 All groups are responsible for set-up and breakdown, cleaning up and removal of any materials or trash.
 The room must be returned to the way it was found, immediately following the event.

-Please note that nothing is to be attached or affixed in any way, even temporarily, to any wall, fixture, or feature of the Center in any room.
+Please note that nothing is to be attached or affixed in any way, even temporarily, to any wall, fixture, or feature of the School in any room.
 This includes the use of adhesive sheets, any type of tape, sticky tack, command strips, push-pins, etc. as these products damage the walls.
 Any damage resulting from a violation of this policy will be the responsibility of the reserving group.
-Beyond normal wear and tear, any damage to the Center’s facilities resulting from an event is the responsibility of the reserving group.
+Beyond normal wear and tear, any damage to the School’s facilities resulting from an event is the responsibility of the reserving group.

 - Requesting unit with appropriate administrative contacts and UT account number(s)